Zenlytic/metrics_layer/README.md

 The fastest way to get connected is to pass the necessary information directly into Metrics Layer.
 Once you've installed the library with the warehouse you need, you should be able to run the code snippet below and start querying.

 You'll pull the repo from Github for this example.
+For more detail on getting set up, check out the [documentation](https://docs.zenlytic.com)!

 ```